In short, yes, dogs can eat broccoli. If you give your dog broccoli, however, do so sparingly and with no added oils or seasonings.

 According to one of PetMD’s Doctor of Veterinary Medicine, Lorie Huston, “Broccoli is a good source of vitamins C and K as well as vitamin A, folate, manganese, and fiber.
 It is another low calorie food that is a safe choice for most dogs.”

 What do these nutrients do for your dog, exactly?
 The fiber content in broccoli promotes digestive health.
 The vitamin K that broccoli contains is essential for protein function in order to prevent blood clotting, and is known to improve bone density in your dog for stronger bones.
-Vitamin C is also extremely important as an antioxidant that protects the body from harmful free radicals.
+Vitamin C is also extremely important as an antioxidant that supports your dog's immune system and promotes a normal inflammatory response..

 Broccoli is also packed with nutritious components like: